Many hydroponic growers have only grown fruits, herbs, and veggies. But what if you decided…

 Diseases

 Diseases are common in any plant system.
-Growing cucumbers, you’ll have to keep out for Powdery Mildew, which is the most common.
+Growing cucumbers, you’ll have to keep an eye out for Powdery Mildew, which is the most common.
 To avoid this, keep your area clean!

 Tips & Tricks